in

 Thar Movie Review: Final Words

-It is not as good a movie as it promised to be through its trailer.
+It is not as good a movie as it promised through its trailer.
 The way suspense reveals, and it is revealed to be, is nothing close to the gripping news created in the first half.
 And you will never get a feeling that it’s Harshvarrdhan Kapoor’s movie.

 For more such interesting content, follow us on Instagram and Facebook.